 Infinitely worse, however, was the fact that a very light, very brief rain shower appeared without my knowledge, and landed square on my camera.
 I was sat in my kitchen, with the door open to check for weather changes, and I didn’t notice.
 I won’t go so far as to suggest sabotage by aliens, but I will say that if I were an alien, I wouldn’t want some nosey prick with a camera spying on me.
 Food for thought.

-I'm in love with this photograph.
-Firstly, the colour, tone and placement of the thin clouds makes for a wonderful composition, but what gets me are the details that only emerge on closer inspection, like the line of red lights that cuts out from the center.
+I’m in love with this photograph.
+Firstly, the colour, tone and placement of the thin clouds makes for a wonderful composition, but what gets me are the details that only emerge on closer inspection, like the line of red lights that cuts out from the centre.
 This is a plane that flew overhead.

 Normally, this would ruin the shot, but in this instance, it made it.
 It adds a clear focal point, and breaks up the almost dizzying collection of stars.
 The stars are in focus and absent of trails, meaning my choice of an 18 second exposure time was right on the money.